-One of the programs run by THP in Bangladesh builds the capacity of elected women, focused on two core areas: 1) to challenge gender inequality and violence against women, and 2) enabling women to effectively participate in local politics.
+One of the programs run by The Hunger Project in Bangladesh that works to end hunger builds the capacity of elected women, focused on two core areas: 1) to challenge gender inequality and violence against women, and 2) enabling women to effectively participate in local politics.

 The program – called POWER for Political Participation for Women for Equal Rights – raises awareness about the patriarchal and traditional structures that reinforce routine human rights violations faced by women.